Vancouver Island and Coast Economic Region

 Key Local Labour Market Insights

-The local employment rate stands at 57.1%.
-It grew of 1.1 percentage points
+The local employment rate stands at 55.2%.
+It contracted of 2.9 percentage points

-from October and contracted by 3.7 percentage points from same month last year.
+from August and fell by 1.8 percentage points from same month last year.

-Local unemployment rate registered 5.2%.
-It fell by 0.1 percentage points month-over-month, and expanded by 0.1 percentage points year-over-year.
+Local unemployment rate reached 5.1%.
+It declined by 1.9 percentage points month-over-month, and showed decline by 0.8 percentage points year-over-year.

 Employment Trends